Xaxis/jquery.devgrid/README.md

 ```

 This can be useful in cases where you're using code which should respond at different breakpoints.
 Tracking the value of
-the `data-devgrid-breakpoint` attribute with an observer or during a window resize event can provide just the feedback
+the `data-devgrid-x-breakpoint` and `data-devgrid-y-breakpoint` attributes with an observer or during a window resize
-you need to fire your code when you need to.
+event can provide just the feedback you need to fire your code when you need to.

 ### DevGrid Visualization w/o Tracking